 This project could involve children.
 For more information see our guidelines and tips here.

 Every day is busy, with team members working in the shelters in Pamplona, and also traveling along the route in both directions providing aid to the Venezuelans walkers.
-We make several hundred sandwiches every day, we cut a lot of fruit, we stuff envelopes, we provide medical clinics when possible, and spend a lot of time talking with and encouraging the refugees.
+We make several hundred sandwiches every day, we cut a lot of fruit, we do foot and blister care for the walkers, we provide medical clinics when possible, and spend a lot of time talking with and encouraging the refugees.

 This host offers a language exchange